BRISTOL, LEVITTOWN & MORRISVILLE

 The former county seat of Bucks County, Bristol is full of historic buildings and locations just waiting to be discovered.
 From an old movie house turned into a professional theater to a variety of ethnic festivals that celebrate everyone's unique heritage and everything in between, Bristol is bustling with exciting activity.

 In 2017, Bristol Borough was named the winner of the Small Business Revolution "Main Street" competition!
 They were selected after 14,000 nominations, five finalists and then a week long nationwide vote.
-The town’s leaders and small business owners will be featured on season two of the series.
-Follow along on the show's blog for behind-the-scenes updates along the way and watch our interview with the hosts below and watch the entire series on Hulu.
+The town’s leaders and small business owners were featured on season two of the series.
+Watch our interview with the hosts below and watch the entire series on Hulu.

 Formerly called Buckingham when settled in the late 17th century, Bristol was formerly an established port and dock for boats and ships transporting passengers and freight, as well as a diverse textile milling community.
 Visit the Margaret R. Grundy Memorial Museum, where you'll get a look at the interior of one of these beautiful town houses that is so pristine, you'll think your stepping back in time.
 It is specifically modeled in the Queen-Anne style that combines modern conveniences and the technological innovations of the day along with a nostalgic styling that recalled an earlier, less industrial time.